ben/hubot-tangocard-highfive/README.md

 The basic high-five configuration consists of just two options:

 - The chat service (`HUBOT_HIGHFIVE_EMAIL_SERVICE`) helps the plugin figure out how to find the right room to send messages to, and how to format messages properly.
+If this is set to `slack`, you'll also need to configure `HUBOT_SLACK_API_TOKEN`.
 - The announcement room (`HUBOT_HIGHFIVE_ROOM`)  sets the room in which high-fives are announced.
 If it's empty, the plugin will just spit messages out to the room it's triggered in.

 ## Tango Card Configuration